 This has been confirmed by NASA when they carried out a study to gauge the impact of indoor plants on air pollution.
 According to their study, some indoor plants have the ability to remove harmful toxins from the air.

 Some of the common plants they studied include spider plant, dwarf date palm, bamboo palm, gerbera daisy (all of the plants mentioned here are non-toxic to cats/dogs).

-A common air purifying plant that you can easily find in India is Snake Plant.
+A common air purifying plant that you can easily is Snake Plant.
 But since it was tagged as toxic for cats/dogs, I am listing it separately.

 If you’re interested, you can read more about NASA clear air study here.